Mongrel (2024 film): Reception

 On review aggregator Rotten Tomatoes, 100% of 7 critics gave the film a positive review with an average rating of 7.8/10.

 Peter Bradshaw of The Guardian gave Mongrel 4/5 stars and described it as a "sombre, sober movie made with impressive artistry", highlighting the "Zen state of suffering and sadness" that poignantly captures the despair and exploitation faced by illegal migrant workers, particularly through the lead character Oom.
 John Berra of Screen International also recognized director Chiang Wei-liang's thematic focus on illegal migrant workers, describing the film as a poignant yet powerful character study that effectively explores their challenges through an unflinching presentation marked by moral ambiguities, enhanced by Michaël Capron's careful use of cramped interiors and night-time exteriors, as well as Dounia Sichov's "docudrama feel" editing.

 Stephanie Bunbury of Deadline Hollywood called the film "an absolutely brilliant piece of filmmaking", praising director Chiang Wei-liang's masterful control of pacing and visuals that evoke a sense of sci-fi dystopia, along with the rare decision to end the film with a "brief flash of optimism" amidst its harrowing subject matter.
 Namrata Joshi of Cinema Express described the film as "sombre, sobering, and ambiguous", noting its "rare grace amid utter despair" and highlighting challenging yet deeply humane exploration of migrant workers and emphasized the moral dilemmas reflected in the characters' struggles.

-Josh Slater-Williams of IndieWire gave the film a B and offered a rather critical review, noting its similarities to Sofia Coppola's Lost in Translation (2003) and emphasizing that the visuals, editing, and pacing made it challenging for audiences to fully absorb its themes, although the messages about the struggles in rural Taiwan and the Southeast Asian diaspora still resonate amid the film's grim and impactful techniques.
+Josh Slater-Williams of IndieWire gave the film a B and offered a rather critical review, noting its similarities to Sofia Coppola's Lost in Translation (2003) and emphasizing that "the compositions, editing rhythms and pacing of Mongrel fully encourage absorbing and analyzing as much detail as possible from sometimes very little onscreen movement".
 David Katz of Cineuropa also observed the film's resemblance to Hou Hsiao-hsien (the film's executive producer) and Edward Yang's masterful use of craft and composition, but criticized Mongrel for its overreliance on "hermetic" storytelling and mise-en-scène, which led to an unsettling focus on the characters' suffering, while expressing uncertainty about whether adding more levity would undermine the film's overall themes and emotional impact.